andreabellome/andreabellome/README.md

 ## Hi there 👋

 Hello!
-I am Andrea Bellome (Ph.D.)
+I am Andrea Bellome

+I define myself as:
-- 🚀 Aerospace Engineer.
+- 🚀 Aerospace Engineer
-- 🖥 Solution Architect and Software Developer.
+- 🖥 Software Developer

+My main areas of interest are:
+- :artificial_satellite: aerospace: astrodynamics, mission design, GNC
+- software engineering: backend development, artificial intelligent development

+Education:
+- Ph.D. in Aerospace Engineering at Cranfield University
+- M.Sc. in Space Engineering at University of Surrey
+- B.Sc. in Aerospace Engineering at La Sapienza University of Rome

 <!--
 **andreabellome/andreabellome** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.